How Defence Construction Canada thrived during the pandemic related shutdown

 DAILY REMOTE WORKERS

-DCC’s IT Director, Navpreet Uppal summed up the challenges that were driving this massive undertaking.
-“DCC partnered with Compugen on this cloud migration journey to keep up to speed with industry, our client partners, and mitigate the risks of network downtime and Cyber threats.
+DCC’s IT Director, Navpreet Uppal summed up the challenges that were driving this massive undertaking: “DCC partnered with Compugen on this cloud migration journey to keep up to speed with industry, our client partners, and mitigate the risks of network downtime and cyber threats.
 This would prove to be the biggest infrastructure change in the organization’s history.”

-The team opted for a hybrid solution where the majority of the applications would move to Azure, while the main ERP would remain on IBM proprietary hardware in a private cloud.
-Because the ERP was large and contained critically important functions such as payroll, re-platforming it for a public cloud would have been too time-consuming, therefore its underlying IBM AS/400 system was moved to a private cloud system at the ThinkOn Datacentre.
+The team opted for a hybrid solution where the majority of applications would move to Azure, while the main ERP would remain on IBM proprietary hardware in a private cloud.
+Because the ERP was large and contained critically important functions such as payroll, re-platforming it for a public cloud would have been too time-consuming.
+Therefore its underlying IBM AS/400 system was moved to a private cloud system at the ThinkOn Datacentre.
 The two clouds were connected via a Microsoft Express Route connection.
 The scope consisted of moving all other applications, Databases, Services, and Networking from on-premises to an Azure cloud.
 Compugen engaged CommVault, ThinkOn, Security Resource Group (SRG), and Fortinet as partners in the move and added security of the services once moved.
-Throughout this process, Microsoft Professional Services had been engaged to evaluate the designs.
+Throughout this process, Microsoft Professional Services was engaged to evaluate the designs.

 Using the Cloud Migration Decision framework process, Compugen strategically aligned each application within each service definition provided by DCC to one of the three “R” cloud migration options: Rehost (IaaS), Rebuild (PaaS) or Replace (SaaS).